- Making the business case for async

 The pandemic has brought on a reckoning about how we work that isn’t going away.
 Workers are more aware than ever about how technology impacts our work, the fleeting nature of focus, and our collective inability to disconnect.
 Ultimately, everyone is seeking a better way to balance work and life.
 While asynchronous communication isn’t a panacea, it’s a welcome relief from the always-on work culture that forces employees to blur the lines between personal and professional.
 Organizations who proactively adopt an async culture will be part of a sanity-first movement that inspires loyalty among employees and interest from potential hires.

-Did your workplace move to async communication?
-We’d love to hear about your experiences in the comments section or on social media (@doist)!
+Has your workplace move to async communication?
+We’d love to hear about your experiences in the comments section or on social media (@TwistWork)!